Jack Curtis (voice actor): Personal life and death

-Death

 In September 1970, at the age of 44, Curtis died of pneumonia that he contracted in the hospital, which could not be treated as he was allergic to penicillin, the only antidote in 1970.
 He was remembered fondly by friends and co-workers alike, particularly for his sense of humor and practical jokes.
 Corinne Orr recalled, "He was so outrageous, and a warm and giving person."